OpenOmics/scribble/guides/Scenic+/General notes.md

 8. Set up bedToBigBed tool.
 Make sure its in a folder you can point to.
 `wget -O bedToBigBed http://hgdownload.soe.ucsc.edu/admin/exe/linux.x86_64/bedToBigBed`
 `chmod +x bedToBigBed`
-9. Run scenic+: This step only works on Biowulf when n_cpu=1 so it takes a lot of time to run.
-It also uses a lot of memory; I ended up setting the lscratch to 900 for 20k scRNA and 20k scATAC cells
+9. Run scenic+: This step only works on Biowulf when n_cpu=1 so it takes some time to run.
+It also uses a lot of memory; I ended up setting the lscratch to 900 for 20k scRNA and 20k scATAC cells and that still wasn't sufficient.
+If it needs more temp space, it will give a "Ray storage space" error.
+I ended up needing around 5T for 24h.
+10. See https://scenicplus.readthedocs.io/en/latest/pbmc_multiome_tutorial.html for good documentation on how to access the results, do some minor cleanup, and create some basic figures.